roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  I sipped my beer, pondering the great question.
 What to do about Tom?

  It was more difficult than it should have been.
 The essence of the issue was I had no desire to hurt Marie in any way.
 She was a great friend, and a nice person, who had done nothing wrong.
-Report_Story #2